MahaaAlassaf/Hajj-itinerary/README.md

 # Hajj-itinerary API
 A restful API project using the Vapor framework and Postgres database to manage the information of pilgrims and their Hajj itinerary.
 RESTful API is a way of accessing and manipulating data stored in a database or other data source. (not the database itself).
 This project is a great, easy-to-learn example for those who want to learn how to build RESTful APIs.
-Whether you are a beginner or an experienced developer!

-#Features
+### Features
 The project provides the following features:

 1- CRUD operations